MARTIMM/Semi-xml/README.md

 ## Ideas and Todo

 * Parser and actions.
-  * [x] Parser is class.
+  * [x] Parser is a class.
 Styles can be templated and added in the form of a role.
 The same information can be supplied in the prelude of the source.
         For all settings, defaults are provided when possible.
   * [ ] Xml Namespaces
   * [ ] Doctype entities
   * [ ] '#' commenting should be improved using grammar instead of overall removal